godotengine/godot-docs/tutorials/ui/bbcode_in_richtextlabel.rst

       | ``[p {options}]{text}[/p]``

   * - | **br**
-      | Adds line break in a text.
+      | Adds line break in a text, without adding a new paragraph.
+        If used within a list, this won't create a new list item, but will add a line break within the current item instead.

     - ``[br]``